braingeneers/statdepth/README.md

 dtype: float64
 ```

-(Note: the `sort_values()` is not implemented, but rather `banddepth` returns a `pd.Series` object).
 If a single item is passed in the list, *it is assumed we are in the univariate case*.
 This is because there is no way to detect internally where to "split" the DataFrame to isolate each function in the multivariate case.

 #### iii.
 Multivariate functions